- One Semester or equivalent

 Students who successfully complete this unit will be able to:

-5. Appreciate the scientific, ethical and/or social issues associated with certain applications of biotechnology for alleviating the environmental concerns.
+5. Discern and report on the scientific, ethical and/or social issues associated with certain applications of biotechnology for addressing environmental concerns

-6. Demonstrate advanced skills in performing literature searches in undertaking an in-depth case study of an environmental issue, and presenting a critical appraisal.
+6. Conduct appropriate and scholarly literature searches in undertaking an in-depth case study of an environmental issue, and presenting a critical appraisal